-Institution of Lighting Professionals (ILP)

-Established in 1924 as Association of Public Lighting Engineers.
+Institution of Lighting Professionals (ILP) Established in 1924 as Association of Public Lighting Engineers.
 Incorporated in 1928.

-Sector: Lighting
+Sector: Lighting About: ILP is the UK and Ireland's largest and most influential professional lighting association, dedicated solely to excellence in lighting.
+Its key purpose is to promote excellence in all forms of lighting.
+This includes: interior; exterior; architectural; sports; road; flood; emergency; tunnel; security; festive lighting; and design and consultancy services.
+It also has strong links with other professional UK lighting bodies such as the International Association of Lighting Designers (IALD).
 Vision: To unite the skills of engineering, design and technology in order to deliver quality lighting for the built environment and achieve public benefit.

-Members: Members include lighting designers; consultants; manufacturers; architects and engineers, covering interior; exterior; sports; road; flood; emergency; tunnel; security and festive lighting, as well as design and consultancy services.

-Approximate number of members: 2,100

-O Licensed to award: Eng Tech I Eng C Eng
+Members: Members include: lighting designers; consultants; manufacturers; architects and engineers, covering interior; exterior; sports; road; flood; emergency; tunnel; security and festive lighting, as well as design and consultancy services.
+Approximate number of members: 2,100 Q Licensed to award: CEng Registered members: 108 240 62 Grades of Membership: Student; Apprentice; Affiliate; Associate Member (AMILP); Member (MILP); Fellow (FILP); Honorary Member (HonMILP); Honorary Fellow (HonFILP).
+Member benefits Structure: Eight branches in the UK and Ireland.

-Registered members: 118 262 60

-Grades of Membership: Apprentice; Student; Affiliate; Associate Member (AMILP); Member (MILP); Fellow (FILP); Honorary Member (HonMILP); Honorary Fellow (HonFILP).

-Member Benefits

-Structure: Eight branches in the UK and Ireland; branches in Middle East and North Africa.

-Contact details: